 This parameter is called Code Sequence in PROFINET systems.
 This parameter allows you to set the direction of shaft rotation needed to produce increasing counts.
-The default is CW when looking at the shaft.
+The default is clockwise increasing when looking at the shaft.

-Effects of Reversing Count Direction
+Effects of Reversing the Count Direction

-Changing the Count Direction parameter changes the way the position value is calculated.
+A change to the Direction Counting Toggle changes the way the position value is calculated.
 When you reverse the count direction, the position changes from your current position value to (Maximum number of counts - current position value).
 For example, assume a 30 bit NR60E2 with its default of 65,536 counts per turn.
 If the current position value is 100,000 and you change the Direction Counting Toggle parameter, the current position will change to $(2^{30} - 100,000 = 1,073,741,824 - 100,000) = 1,073,641,824$ .

-Most applications do not require you to change the count direction after the machine is setup, so the count direction is typically set before the position value is preset.
+Most applications do not require you to change the count direction after the machine's setup is complete, so the Direction Counting Toggle is typically set before the position value is preset.